mardibiase/sigrid-integrations/get-scope-file/README.md

 - The script requires Python 3.9+.
 - You will need a valid [API token](https://docs.sigrid-says.com/organization-integration/authentication-tokens.html) to access the [Sigrid REST API](https://docs.sigrid-says.com/integrations/sigrid-api-documentation.html).
 - Your API token should be available to the script as the environment variable `SIGRID_CI_TOKEN`.
+- Architecture Quality needs to be enabled for your system.
+Architecture Quality Enabled is the default option, some clients have systems where they have chosen to set this to false.

 ## Retrieving your current Sigrid scope configuration file